-The target is expected to be achieved for 2022 but should remain in the 80 percent range.
+The target is expected to be achieved for 2024 but should remain in the 80 percent range.

-File: A:\EMS\CSA\SFM_Plan\2022\TSAWAK-QIN_SFMP-App.1_2022_Detailed_Indicator+Results.doc Revised: Page 54 of 98 CONSIDER PRINTED DOCUMENT UNCONTROLLED.
-Check http://www.westernforest.com/wiwag/ for cu rrent version
+File: S:\EMS\CSA\SFM_Plan\2023\TSAWAK-QIN_SFMP-App.1_2023_Detailed_Indicator+Results_V2.doc Revised: Page 55 of 97

 The TFL Forester coordinates review of the cutblocks deemed harvest complete and reports the required data/results.
 Streams are measured by GIS methodologies.
 The post harvest assessment process monitors the effectiveness of the stream buffers.